Robust Pareto Set Identification with Contaminated Bandit Feedback: Abstract

 \section{Abstract}

 We consider the Pareto set identification (PSI) problem in multi-objective multi-armed bandits (MO-MAB) with contaminated reward observations.
-At each arm pull, with some probability, the true reward samples are replaced with the samples from an arbitrary contamination distribution chosen by the adversary.
-We propose a median-based MO-MAB algorithm for robust PSI that abides by the accuracy requirements set by the user via an accuracy parameter.
-We prove that the sample complexity of this algorithm depends on the accuracy parameter inverse squarely.
-We compare the proposed algorithm with a mean-based method from MO-MAB literature on Gaussian reward distributions.
-Our numerical results verify our theoretical expectations and show the necessity for robust algorithm design in the adversarial setting.
+At each arm pull, with some fixed probability, the true reward samples are replaced with the samples from an arbitrary contamination distribution chosen by an adversary.
+We consider $(\alpha,\delta)$-PAC PSI and propose a sample median-based multi-objective adaptive elimination algorithm that returns an $(\alpha,\delta)$-PAC Pareto set upon termination with a sample complexity bound that depends on the contamination probability.
+As the contamination probability decreases, we recover the well-known sample complexity results in MO-MAB.
+We compare the proposed algorithm with a mean-based method from MO-MAB literature, as well as an extended version that uses median estimators, on several PSI problems under adversarial corruptions, including review bombing and diabetes management.
+Our numerical results support our theoretical findings and demonstrate that robust algorithm design is crucial for accurate PSI under contaminated reward observations.